 (1) for development of Content; and

-(2) for services that distribute Content to Users; provided, however, that the Software provided in the trial version of Service cannot be used for this purpose.
+(2) for services that distribute Content to Users; provided, however, that based on Article 4.1, Paragraph 1 (25), this does not apply to the Software provided in the trial version (free instance Type 0) of Service.

 2. Company may, from time to time, request a Subscriber to report the status of the use of the Software by the Subscriber, Users, and Contractors.
 The Subscriber shall prepare and submit a written report on the status of the use of the Software without delay upon request of Company.